No tags

 • Be patient—clear skin takes time!

-With Liflab Sculptor, you can get the benefits of red light therapy at home—without the high cost or hassle.
+With Liflab Sculptor, you can get the benefits of red light therapy at home—without the high cost or extra hassle.

 Costs of Red Light Therapy vs. Salon Session